tkubica12/kubernetes-demo/README.md

 * Init containers
 * Multi-process containers, multi-container Pods and pod affinity
 * Canary releases with multiple Deployments under single Service
+* Headless services
+* Services with no selector

 # TO DO
 * Revisit all parts to support AKS GA